jupytercalpoly/jupyterlab-tabular-data-editor/MODEL_CHANGES.md

 Our model originally was based on directly changing the data of the csv file on every change to the grid.
 The data is stored as a string, so if you had an editor open that looked like this
 ![image](https://user-images.githubusercontent.com/52261474/89075518-41dcbe80-d333-11ea-8cb0-9a9267905812.png)

 then the string would look like "1,2,3\n4,5,6\n7,8,9".
 If you added a row 1, we make this change appear by modifing the string so that it looked like ",,,\n1,2,3\n4,5,6\n7,8,9".
 Seems simple enough, but what happens if you want to undo the change you made?
 We have to options.
 One is to save a copy of the previous string in our data store (which is what we did).
 This means that the memory requirement for the program is roughly nm, where n is the number of changes and m is the size of the string.
 You can see how this blows up incredibly fast, even for relatively small data sets.
-The other option is to actually do an inverse operation on the original string when and undo command is executed.
-This is what I intially tried to do when we were first considering how to implement undoing.
-While it does fix the memory problem, it is very tricky to implement and doesn't fix the problem of string operations taking forever.
+The other option is to actually do an inverse operation on the original string when the undo command is executed.
+This is what we intially tried to do when we were first considering how to implement undoing.
+While it does fix the memory problem, it is very tricky to implement and doesn't fix the problem of string operations a long time.

 ## The New Model: